Wireless Use Policy

 This IT policy, and all policies referenced herein, shall apply to all members of the University community including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

 - User authentication is required before accessing the Fordham or eduroam wireless networks1.

 - The University monitors the wireless network for interfering devices to ensure reliable access.

 - The University reserves the right to restrict/remove device access to the wireless network to prevent Users from infecting, degrading, or otherwise negatively impacting IT resources.

 - Users must not install a personal wireless access point or any device that interferes with wireless IT Resources.

 - Should any such device be detected, the University notifies the User,

-- the User is then required to shut down and remove the device,
+- the User is then required to disable and remove the device from the network,

-- if the User does not shut down the device promptly, the University reserves the right to shut down the device.
+- if the User does not promptly disable the device, the University reserves the right to disconnect the device from the network.

 Wireless access point is a networking device that allows wireless devices to connect to a wired network.